23 Films That Changed My Life

 Culture High

-Get informed on medical marijuana in the USA and its affects on the entire world.
-I strongly believe that legalizing marijuana would have drastically benefical affects world wide and this documentary really hits home on these thoughts.
+Get informed on medical marijuana in the USA and its effects on the entire world.
+I strongly believe that legalizing marijuana would have incredibly beneficial effects worldwide and this documentary really hits home on these thoughts.

 Watch the trailer here